People to this day can fall prey to online appeal scams and it does happen more often as you might think.

 Well, as you will find out soon it does happen.

 Yes, there are “dirty” characters out there who actually will take a disaster, any disaster actually, to prey on the goodness and willingness of people.
-Not realizing they will turn to be a victim too.
+Not realizing they will turn out to be a victim too.

 Here are some Pointers you should look out for

 - The Donation Scam.
-You may receive emails, letters or will come to an online page where they ask you for your help and generosity.
+You may receive emails, letters or you will come to an online page where they ask you for your help and generosity.
 Facebook & Twitter are unfortunately “good” platforms for “bad” intentions.
 If you really want to make a donation to any charity or disaster, I suggest you choose legitimate organizations like the “Red Cross” and go directly to their websites or if possible call a local branch near you.

 - Malware Attacks.
 Through Social Media sites or in emails, you will be directed to another website, which will often lead to the result that you unknowingly downloading malware onto your computer.
 This will most of the time happen because you think you click on a link belonging to a site you trust, like a newspaper or a news channel.
 Nothing is holy to these scammers.
 The new technology is not only available to the good guys, but also to those who don’t have your pure interests at heart.